 Cris Carter is a former NFL wide receiver for the Philadelphia Eagles, Minnesota Vikings and Miami Dolphins.
-Cris made eight Pro Bowls in his sixteen seasons (1987-2002), was twice named first-team All-Pro, and was voted into the Pro Football Hall of Fame in 2013.
+Over the course of his sixteen seasons (1987-2002), Cris was named to eight Pro Bowls, was twice named first-team All-Pro, and was voted into the Pro Football Hall of Fame in 2013.
 In college, Cris starred at Ohio State, where he was a consensus All-American after his junior season.

 After retiring with the second-most receptions and touchdowns as a receiver in the history of the NFL, Cris entered the media.
 He was a studio analyst for HBO’s Inside the NFL from 2002-2007.
 From 2008-2016, Cris served as a studio analyst on ESPN’s signature football shows, Sunday NFL Countdown and Monday Night Countdown.
 Cris was also a regular co-host on ESPN’s top-rated radio show, Mike and Mike, and was an analyst on ESPN’s Super Bowl and NFL Draft coverage.
 Most recently, Cris served as a co-host on Fox Sports 1’s daily morning show, First Things First, where he debated the hottest topics in sports.